ReemanS/ReemanS/README.md

-Hi!
-I’m @ReemanS </br>
+<p> Currently in 🔥tutorial hell🔥 </p>

-I’m looking to collaborate on some projects that are beginner-friendly, preferably those that use React & NextJS. </br>
+<p> I am willing to collaborate on some projects that are somewhat beginner-friendly, preferably those that use React & NextJS </p>

 <!---